Undead Letters: Beckett’s Anus Accidentels

 He had to be particularly vigilant with friends, who might feel he would more readily unfold to them: ‘‘Eluard’s spätzeit is among the innumerable questions on which I have no opinion’, he vouchsafed to Brian Coffey (Beckett 2016, 467).
 He could not resist the opportunity given him by Yasanuri Takahashi, who had asked whether he had ever had any special interest in Japan, and whether he thought there were any similarities between his work and the Noh drama, to which Beckett was able to reply: ‘1.
 I don’t remember.
 2. No’ (Beckett 2016, 567).

 Some of these letters work in the mode of occupatio, putting things into play even as they appear to be being ruled out, as in his brief remarks in response to a query from James Knowlson about a reference to ‘Dupuytren’ in the French text of Catastrophe: ‘In my mind was Dupuytren’s contracture (from which I suffer) which reduces hands to claws.
 No conscious reference to the Museum nor even to his speciality, the artificial anus.’
 Unless Dupuytren’s medical career was also in Beckett’s mind, he would presumably have had to leaf through his Encyclopaedia Britannica in order to select this fact in particular of which to disavow knowledge.
 This un- or anti-annotation itself of course requires or at least irresistibly solicits commentary, which is duly if also with admirable dryness supplied by the editors, who inform us that Dupuytren was the author in 1828 of a Mémoire sur une méthode nouvelle pour traiter les anus accidentels.
 Beckett seems to have known, or informed himself for the occasion, that anus accidentel is known as artificial anus, and in fact refers not as one might imagine to a piece of medical apparatus but to a condition in which faecal matter escapes from the intestines not through the proper channels, but via an accidental tear.
-‘When once established, we read in the English translation of Dupuytren’s essay that appeared in The Lancet, ‘artificial anus becomes not only a source of annoyance and disgust to the patient by the constant and involuntary discharge of the faecal matter, but also brings with it consequences of a more grave and dangerous character’ (Dupuytren 1833, 261) Given Beckett’s lifelong tendency to associate writing with evacuation, and baulked writing with what Krapp calls ‘unattainable laxation’ (Beckett 1986, 218), the attractions of the artificial anus might have been clear – even as the buttoned-up dread of what might accidentally slip out, through unofficial channels, is also palpable.
+‘When once established’, we read in the English translation of Dupuytren’s essay that appeared in The Lancet, ‘artificial anus becomes not only a source of annoyance and disgust to the patient by the constant and involuntary discharge of the faecal matter, but also brings with it consequences of a more grave and dangerous character’ (Dupuytren 1833, 261) Given Beckett’s lifelong tendency to associate writing with evacuation, and baulked writing with what Krapp calls ‘unattainable laxation’ (Beckett 1986, 218), the attractions of the artificial anus might have been clear – even as the buttoned-up dread of what might accidentally slip out through unofficial channels is also palpable.

 Beckett was anxious to restrict his published letters only to material that was of relevance to his work, but in his later years, his letters came more and more to be continuous with that work.
 It is not just the fact that he so often included in them examples of the rather boneless little squibs and quatrains that he continued to produce and seemingly to value when everything else seemed to have run into the ground for him.
 It was also that he used the space of the page or the postcard as a little exercise-yard in which to pace out the kinds of sentry-go to be found in his published work.
 ‘Work at a standstill.
 It feels so wrong & so refuses to budge that I sometimes wonder if it’s not all right’, he writes to Barbara Bray in 1976.
-By late 1981, when Beckett was putting this gadgetry of inversion to systematic work in Worstward Ho, it spilled over into a letter to Andra Samelson thanking her for the gift of a ‘Many thanks for most pleasing ink…together with charming sailor pen.
+By late 1981, when Beckett was putting this gadgetry of inversion to systematic work in Worstward Ho, it spilled over into a letter to Andra Samelson thanking her for the gift of a pen: ‘Many thanks for most pleasing ink…together with charming sailor pen.
 None other for me henceforward.
 If with it I fail to fail better worse I only deserve to succeed’ (Beckett 2016, 563).
 Sometimes he contents himself with the feeblest of lessenings, as in enclosing for Barbara Bray six articles written about his work in a letter of May 1986: ‘I wouldn’t want them back.
 Not with the ashes in me now’ (Beckett 2016, 674).

 One of the most insistent kinds of jeopardy towards which writing in and for an implied but unintended public, is that it highlights patterns of repetition, making them seem more performative than they would to their individual addressees.
 A ghostly lament echoes through the last letters: ‘Ochone, ochone/Dead and not gone’ (Beckett 2016, 694, 695, 713).
 There is something at once strained and standardised about these assertions of anguish at the impossibility of carrying on, which becomes a tried and (mis)trusted tropology in Beckett’s late letters.
 Beckett speaks of his horror at having to revisit his writing – especially the famous ‘German Letter’ to Axel Kaun, which he tried to persuade Ruby Cohn not to include in Disjecta, calling it ‘embarrassing kitchen German bilge’ (Beckett 2016, 578) – but seems to replay its gestures and routines constantly.
 He writes to Nicholas Rawson in December 1981 ‘Of me nothing tellable to tell.
 I fare slowly on, in the long farewelling’ (Beckett 2016, 567).
 The little inside joke that seems to allow for some welling up even in the taking leave is nicely turned and it is a pity that Beckett didn’t find somewhere to put it to work in anything published.
-Elsewhere, he engineers a characteristically rattling contraption of woe for Avigdor Arikha:
+Elsewhere, he knocks together a characteristically rattling contraption of woe for Avigdor Arikha:

 Rien ne va plus dans ma veille tête.
 La carcase se traîne entre monts et vaux.
 Un oeil mi-clos la suit de loin.